 I expected to see wild animals on a South African safari but I did not let my hopes rise beyond a point.
 After all my tiger sighting count in India is still stuck at zero after 4 different national parks!
 But the safari at the Manyeleti Game Reserve exceeded all expectations.

-Too Close for Comfort- A Rhino Sighting at a Close Range, Manyeleti Game Reserve, South Africa
+get link Too Close for Comfort- A Rhino Sighting at a Close Range, Manyeleti Game Reserve, South Africa

 When I first saw Rhinos at such a close range my mind went blank.
 I thought they would go away but they kept circling around our jeep for a long time.
 At one point they made strange noises and I was assured by Patrick that they were just showing off!
 I was so glad that they were just showing off and Patrick knew what he was doing, cause I didn’t!